CarbonLDP/carbonldp-js-sdk/doc/README.md

 *Parameters*

-- object : The object from where create the child.
-If it&#x27;s a non &#x60;Carbon.Document.Class&#x60; object, it is transformed into one.
+- object: The object from where create the child.
+If it's a non `Carbon.Document.Class` object, it is transformed into one.

 ```typescript
 createChild( slug:string ):Promise<[ Carbon.Pointer.Class, Carbon.HTTP.Response.Class ]>